NagarjunaPitchela/NagarjunaPitchela/README.md

 - 👋 Hi, I’m Nagarjuna Reddy
-- 👀 I’m interested in programming in C and C++
+- 👀 I have been programming in C and C++ for about 20 years in the Telecom industry.
+I haven't had any code written to github
-- 🌱 I’m started to learn RUST
+- 🌱 I’m started to learn RUST and hopefully will try to write some code at a personal level and upload it to github.
-- 💞️ I’m looking to collaborate on new learning oppurtunities in RUST
+- 💞️ I’m looking to collaborate on new learning oppurtunities in RUST.

 <!---
 NagarjunaPitchela/NagarjunaPitchela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.